-We are delivering a development framework that embraces diversity through a site-wide connectivity strategy with detail on specific public realm improvements; development briefs for 15 key sites; a strategy for the retention of employment floor space; policy guidance on the integration of types of industrial space with other uses and Supplementary Planning Guidance for future development.
-This masterplan will serve as evidence base which will feed directly into the Old Oak and Park Royal masterplan as well as the Old Oak and Park Royal Development Corporation (OPDC) Local Plan.
+Our framework embraces diversity through a site-wide connectivity strategy and details specific public realm improvements; development briefs for 15 key sites; a strategy for the retention of employment floor space; policy guidance on the integration of types of industrial space with other uses and Supplementary Planning Guidance for future development.
+It serves as evidence for the Old Oak and Park Royal Development Corporation (OPDC) Local Plan.

 Integrating urban industry is a key theme of redevelopment here and in the wider OPDC area.
-Faced with the pressure of delivering significant numbers of new homes in the near future, the masterplan successfully preserves the existing ecology of workspaces and enhances key industry clusters.
+Faced with the pressure of delivering significant numbers of new homes soon, the masterplan successfully preserves the existing ecology of workspaces and enhances key industry clusters.

 The walking/cycle network will be expanded, including specific road engineering solutions that allow safer cycling on main roads.
 Public transport nodes provide areas of increased density, thereby meeting housing and jobs growth without burdening the local road network.